 Many have come to know electric and hydrogen as the two zero emission solutions governments have begun to prioritize; however, in refuse applications, hydrogen solutions are still in their infancy – leaving many OEMs to figure out where they fit in.
 However, other organizations such as Cummins have already begun to build out the framework for hydrogen fuel cell prototypes abroad.
 As of June 24, 2020, Cummins supplied 20+ fuel cell engines to truck OEMs across Europe – inclusive of FAUN, a leading refuse provider.

 But, needing more manufacturers to join the game, trial the technology, and deliver reliable solutions, refuse haulers will have to wait longer until hydrogen is ready to make its debut in the United States’ refuse market.
 As with electric, hydrogen is only eligible for grant funding in certain regions and incentivized under California’s LCFS and Oregon’s CFP.
 Without access to these funds, the economics do not support fleets making a hydrogen fuel cell conversion.
 While there are savings over the vehicle’s lifecycle regarding fuel and maintenance costs, like electric, hydrogen bears a steep upfront cost.

 While many decarbonization strategies exist and continue to emerge for refuse haulers, each bears its own set of considerations.
 Whether looking for an established solution, willing to trial new technology, needing to meet stated goals, or having to stay within a strict budget, your transition to alternative fuel doesn’t have to be linear.
 Instead, your portfolio should come to life based on both your current operations and future goals.

-If you’re looking to transition a portion (or all) of your fleet to alternative fuel or simply curious about how these solutions can be integrated into your operations, reach out today – our team can help evaluate all available options.
+If you’re looking to transition a portion (or all) of your fleet to alternative fuel or simply curious about how these solutions can be integrated into your operations, visit our fuel selector today Our team is here to help evaluate all available options and associated considerations.